FPGADude/Digital-Design/README.md

 The University Senior Class Design Project directory contains the Verilog files for the ASIC design of the project.
 See the README.txt file for information regarding the project.

-The College Coursework directory contains my final projects for two courses: Digital Design II - traffic controller and Advanced Computer Architecture - microprocessor.
+The College Coursework directory contains my final projects for two courses: Digital Design II - traffic controller and Advanced Computer Architecture - microprocessor(incomplete).
 There are also a couple of designs that were created for homework or lab assignments.
 These were the early days when I was first learning Verilog and simulating modules using Icarus Verilog and GTKWave from the command line.

 The Learning VHDL directory is where I am putting all of my VHDL code as I learn and work with the language.